-This year the North American DrupalCon was held in Los Angeles, from May 11 to May 15, and we sent a few of us down there to man our kickass booth, hand out t-shirts like a roadie at a 1 Direction concert and shake a lot of hands.
+This year the North American DrupalCon was held in Los Angeles, from May 11 to May 15, and we sent a few of us down there to man our kickass booth, hand out t-shirts like a roadie at a 1 Direction concert, and shake a lot of hands.

 In my previous articles about DrupalCon, I talked about having your Survival Kit ready for the experience, and this year was no exception for Cheeky Monkey Media.
-Since the last DrupalCon a lot has happened for the monkeys.
+Since the last DrupalCon, a lot has happened for the monkeys.

 We have partnered on a few projects with the Drupal Association and being at the mica of Drupal, we had our chance to throw out a few humblebrags.
-Last year, we had successfully launched the Drupal Jobs site which our team built for the community with the Association.
+Last year, we successfully launched the Drupal Jobs site which our team built for the community with the Association.
 This project provides a new source of revenue to the association and allowed the community to have a single place to easily find great talent.

 Our biggest claim to fame this year was that we partnered with the Association and provided all the design assets for DrupalCon LA 2015.
-We are very grateful to have been chosen to do the work with them on this, as it gave us a chance to flex our creative muscle on a very large scale instead of our development skills.
-While in Los Angeles, we had many people come up to our booth and ask us “What is an example of something you’ve designed lately”, which was always met with a cheeky smile and us pointing out that every sign, badge, map and program was designed by our team!
+We are very grateful to have been chosen to do the work with them on this, as it gave us a chance to flex our creative muscles on a very large scale instead of our development skills.
+While in Los Angeles, we had many people come up to our booth and ask us “What is an example of something you’ve designed lately”, which was always met with a cheeky smile and us pointing out that every sign, badge, map, and the program was designed by our team!

 As always, our shirts were a hot item on the first day, Monday afternoon.
 This time we had people coming to the booth as we set it up, asking if we had made more “Cheeky” shirts since they loved the ones from last year.
 We even had a handful of people who came and found us and thanked us for sending out shirts to them last year and how no one had ever done that for them before.
 This year we thought we’d be smart and only give out one shirt per person, instead of being out of shirts in 40 minutes like the previous Austin con.
-We had 10 t-shirts left after two hours and before 10am the following morning, we were cleaned out.
+We had 10 t-shirts left after two hours and before 10 am the following morning, we were cleaned out.

-With another DrupalCon under our belt, we are looking forward to the one in New Orleans in 2016 and even more excited to be the group helping with the look and feel of it with the Drupal Association.
+With another DrupalCon under our belt, we are looking forward to the one in New Orleans in 2016 and are even more excited to be the group helping with the look and feel of it with the Drupal Association.
 If you attended the Con, hope you had as much fun at it as we did.